Airspeed AS.6 Envoy

 To HH The Maharajah Yashwant Rao Holkar, Indore.
 To R.K.
 Dundas Ltd, Portsmouth, as G-AFWZ.
 Impressed into RAF service as X9370.

-60 G-AENA
+60 G-AENA AS.6J

 III